gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 bolt in his side before going limp.

 "Armaend!"
 Donaien shouted.
 "Armaend!"
-He raised his spear and charged at the oncoming soldiers.
+He raised his spear and charged back at the oncoming soldiers.

-Erileine skidded to a halt.
-Her father grabbed her arm.
+Erileine skidded to a halt, ready to turn and help, but her father grabbed her arm.
 "Come on!"  he shouted, pulling her on.
 They fled down the corridor ten strides behind the others.
-Left, right, right again, to a stairway half over on its side.
+Left, right, right again, and up a stairway tilted drunkenly on its side.

-Razi stopped at the top.
+Razi stopped at its top.
 "Make ready," he said quietly.

 "What?"